KuhlTime/bachelor-thesis/content/03_capabilities.md

 #### Version 3 or higher

-With Version 3 the *Trigger* application is no longer needed and will get replace by the *Dispatcher* which has lots more features and handles the triggering of the *Terminal* on its own.
+With Version 3 the *Trigger* application is no longer needed and will get replace by the *Dispatcher* which has lots more functionality and handles the triggering of the *Terminal* on its own.

 ## Dispatcher